-Kent County Council and Medway Council are coterminous with Kent and Medway Sustainability and Transformation Partnership (STP), which is developing into an integrated care system (ICS).
+Kent County Council and Medway Council are coterminous with Kent and Medway Sustainability and Transformation Partnership (STP), which is developing into an integrated care system.
 The system has eight clinical commissioning groups (CCGs) which share an accountable officer and are working to establish a single strategic or system commissioner.
 This case study forms part of our integrated care systems (ICS) resource.

 Kent and Medway councils are embedded in the work of the STP and this led them to examine the potential benefits of setting up a joint HWB.
 After discussion, both HWBs agreed to establish a joint HWB as an advisory joint sub-committee.
 The councils will maintain individual HWBs to keep a focus on local priorities and to discharge their statutory duties.